MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

     _Specifying Cross Platform App preferences_

 1. When prompted to choose platform requirements for the Universal Windows Platform project, accept the defaults and click **OK**.
+If you are then prompted to connect to a Mac, simply close the dialog.

     ![Specifying UWP platform versions](Images/vs-target-platform.png)